melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 });
 ```

+- **force-cache**: Next.js checks the Data Cache for a cached response.
+If a cached response is found, it's returned immediately and memoized.
+If a cached response is not found, the request is made to the data source, the result is stored in the Data Cache, and memoized.
-- "no-store": the response is not cached and the value is dynamically fetched on every request
+- **no-store**: the response is not cached and the value is dynamically fetched on every request
-- "revalidate": the statically generated page is refreshed every x seconds
+- **revalidate**: the statically generated page is refreshed every x seconds
+- **tag**: configure a tage name for manual, programmatic revalidation.

 Within a server action the `"use cache";` directive will cache data between server requests, even if the route itself is dynamic.
-Restated, the cache is still active between requests, even though the route is dynamic
-The lifetime of the server action cache can be configured so that it is incrementally updated as well, with `cacheLife`.
+The cache is still active between requests, even is the route is dynamic.
+The lifetime of the server action cache can be configured so that it is incrementally updated, with `cacheLife`.
-If a request comes in that's older thant he cacheLife only then is the cache invalidated.
+If a request comes in that's older than the `cacheLife`, only then is the cache invalidated.

-### Data cache (React)

-Data is cached _within that request_ so any other data fetches to the same endpoint within that request will use the cache.
+### Full Route Cache (server)

+There are two different kinds of routes, the **static route** and **dynamic route**.
+Static routes are statically generated and cached when the application is built.
+When the route is accessed, the static page is returned from the Full Route Cache.
+A dynamic route is always rendered at request time.
+Though generally undesirable, it is possible to force a static route to be rendered dynamically.
+The Full Route Cache only applies to static routes.

+Next.js 14 cached routes aggressively which required you to "force dynamic" to fetch data on route reload.
+The default behavior of Next.js 15 is to cache the rendered result (React Server Component Payload and HTML) of a route on the server.
+This applies to statically rendered routes at build time, or during revalidation.

-### Router cache (Next.js)
+### Router Cache (client)

 "Next.js has an in-memory client-side cache called the **Router Cache**.
 As users navigate around the app, the React Server Component Payload of prefetched route segments and visited routes are stored in the cache ... on navigation, the cache is reused as much as possible".

-To differentiate between the route cache and router cache, you can use `router.refresh()` to bust the router cash.
-If the page stays the same, e.g. a `Date.now()` rendering, then you know its the route cache not router cache.
-`router.refresh()` can be used to update the current page content on demand in general.
+> The React Server Component Payload is stored in the client-side Router Cache - a separate in-memory cache, split by individual route segment.
+This Router Cache is used to improve the navigation experience by storing previously visited routes and prefetching future routes.
+On subsequent navigations or during prefetching, Next.js will check if the React Server Components Payload is stored in the Router Cache.
+If so, it will skip sending a new request to the server.
+If the route segments are not in the cache, Next.js will fetch the React Server Components Payload from the server, and populate the Router Cache on the client.

 Server actions and API requests that contain revalidation instructions include headers to force the router running in the Next.js client to revalidate.
 Most of the time the router cache "just works":

 > When a server action is executed, the Next.js client sends a request to the server with a special next-action-id header.
 The server recognizes this header and executes the corresponding server action.
 If this action includes revalidatePath or revalidateTag, the server's response will include a x-nextjs-revalidate header.
 This header tells the Next.js client to invalidate its cache for the specified route or tags, which will trigger a revalidation on the next navigation.

+To differentiate between the route cache and router cache, you can use `router.refresh()` to bust the router cash.

 ## Authentication